technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   If set to `'exact'`, we request the total amount of items in the database that fit the filter query (disabled by default due to performance considerations) by setting the `Prefer` header accordingly.
+Only used when `single: false` is set.

-  See also [Limits and Pagination](http://postgrest.org/en/latest/api.html#exact-count) in the PostgREST documentation.
+  See also [Limits and Pagination](https://postgrest.org/en/latest/api.html#exact-count) in the PostgREST documentation.

 - **Example:**